chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 **Problem #1:** There are many backup solutions available.
 Finding one that is cost effective and reasonable is difficult.

-**Problem #2:** Many backup solutions do not include immutable data feature as an easy default option.
+**Problem #2:** Many backup solutions do not include immutable data feature as an easy and default option.
 If the backed up data is not immutable, we cannot use it.

 ## Why We Love rsync.net

 Here is why we love rsync.net:

 - The solution uses industry standard and best-in-class tools (authentication and file transfer efficiency).
-- The only client-side tools you need is probably already installed (rsync, ssh).
+- The only client-side tools you need are probably already installed (rsync, ssh).
 - The default behavior includes periodic, immutable snapshots.
 - the rsync.net storage rates are competitive.
 - rsync.net customer service and automated notices have performed flawlessly for years!